jewel/clearskies/protocol/core.md

 newlines in strings as "\n", so there is no need to worry about cleaning out newlines within the object.)

+Note that only JSON objects are allowed, not strings, literals, or null.

 The object will have a "type" key, which will identify the type of message.

 For example: